Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Experimental Setup

 \subsubsection{Machine stability}

-Maintaining machine stability is crucial to ensure accurate and reliable energy consumption measurements.
+As discussed in Section \ref{stability_checks}, maintaining the machine's temperature and energy stability is crucial to ensure accurate and reliable energy consumption measurements.
 We have set conservative temperature thresholds of 55$^{\circ}$C for the {\sc CPU} and 40$^{\circ}$C for the {\sc GPU}, well below the maximum allowed temperatures of 84$^{\circ}$C for the Intel(R) Xeon(R) Gold 5317 {\sc cpu}~\cite{intelXeonGold2023} and 93$^{\circ}$C for the {\sc nvidia} GeForce {\sc rtx} 3070 {\sc GPU}~\cite{nvidiaRtx3070} as specified in the product documentation.
 We adopt best practices from the literature to achieve and maintain stable conditions during measurements.
 For the {\sc GPU} \smi{}, enabling persistence mode is crucial as it optimizes {\sc GPU} performance by keeping it in a fixed state and {\sc CUDA} libraries ready for immediate use, minimizing voltage and frequency changes~\cite{cai2017neuralpower, reano2015}.
 Similarly, setting the {\sc cpu} power policy to performance mode ensures it operates at maximum frequency~\cite{suchanek_navratil_domingo_bailey_2018}.

 To enhance measurement accuracy, it is essential to minimize background processes on the machine related to energy measurement.
 Stopping unnecessary background processes~\cite{GreenAI} ensures that only the relevant processes run during the measurement cycle.
-Additionally, the energy measurement cycle for each method should only initiate when the machine is in a ``stable condition''~\cite{GreenAI}.
+Additionally, the energy measurement cycle for each \api{} call should only initiate when the machine is in a ``stable condition''~\cite{GreenAI}.
 This is ensured via the energy stability check discussed in Section \ref{stability_checks}.
-After each method execution, the machine should remain idle for a brief period to avoid tail power states~\cite{GreenAI}, ensuring the accuracy and consistency of the energy consumption measurements.
+After each call execution, the machine should remain idle for a brief period to avoid tail power states~\cite{GreenAI}, ensuring the accuracy and consistency of the energy consumption measurements.